gitkailash/AWS-Three-Tier-Web-Architecture-Project/README.md

 ## Conclusion
 This README provides step-by-step guidance for deploying a secure, scalable, and reliable three-tier web architecture on AWS.
 Follow the instructions carefully to ensure a successful deployment.

+---

+## Notes

+⚠️ **Important Reminder**:
+"Because we all love the thrill of an unexpected AWS bill, don't forget to *not* delete your created services after testing.
+Who doesn't enjoy explaining a hefty cloud bill to their manager?
+But hey, if you're into that sort of thing, go ahead and leave it running. 😉"

+---

+## License
+This project is licensed under the MIT License.